 My week started on Tuesday, when I picked up a $500 Visa gift card at a local Safeway store after hearing rumors of Safeway pulling Visa gift cards off the shelves.
 The transaction went smoothly and I thought that was the end of it.
-Then emails started flooding in – Safeway stores around the country had removed variable load Visa gift cards completely from their shelves.
+Then emails started flooding in.
+Safeway stores around the country had removed variable load Visa gift cards completely from their shelves.
 I went back to my local Safeway store and while the gift cards were still there, the cashier assisting me had trouble ringing it up.
 It finally worked when we lowered the purchase amount to $450.
-Now I did go back yesterday and while one gift card remained on the shelf, the cashier informed me that Visa gift cards were no longer in their system, so I couldn’t even purchase it.
+I did go back yesterday and while one gift card remained on the shelf, the cashier informed me that Visa gift cards were no longer in their system, so I couldn’t even purchase it.
 That’s the end of it, I guess.

-By now, my mall gift card rep and I have a good rapport and she always asks me how my never-ending cold is (which recently came back with a vengeance), what kind of trips I’m planning, etc. She gave us a couple of forms to fill out for some Super Bowl giveaway they’re having and while I don’t usually enter these things, we both filled it out to be polite – and to pass the time, because ringing up 27 gift cards takes a while.
+My mall gift card rep and I have a good rapport.
+She always asks me about my never-ending cold (which recently came back with a vengeance), what kind of trips I’m planning, etc. She gave us forms to fill out for some Super Bowl giveaway and while I don’t usually enter these things, we both filled it out to be polite.
+And to pass the time, because ringing up 27 gift cards takes a while.

 I’ve been wrestling with the idea of getting an American Express Serve card ever since The Shutdown (during which I didn’t have any open prepaid accounts).
-It would make my trips to Walmart more efficient, but it may also be a waste of time since any accounts I open are bound to get shut down anyway.
+It would make my trips to Walmart more efficient.
+But it may also be a waste of time since any accounts I open are bound to get shut down anyway.
 If they don’t, it will be because I’ll be using them sparingly, and what good is that?
 Things are fine the way they are at the moment.

 Now I have no idea whether iConsumer is reliable or not, but I thought it was worth testing out.
-I charged the purchase to my Barclay Arrival Plus World Elite MasterCard, so even if the portal doesn’t pay out I can off-set the fees with the 2.1% worth of travel rewards earned from the card.
+I charged the purchase to my Barclay Arrival Plus World Elite MasterCard.
+So even if the portal doesn’t pay out I can off-set the fees with the 2.1% worth of travel rewards earned from the card.
 I’ll provide an update once the cards arrive and I’m able to liquidate them.
 If you’re new to iConsumer, here’s my referral link.
 Apparently the company not only offers cash back, but also company stock.
 New members get 100 shares for joining and another 100 for referring others.
 In light of what happened with Big Crumbs/MainStreetSHARES, I would take this last bit with a grain of salt.